didmau5/CreditTransactionExport/README.md

 Also records data in a DB using Pymongo.

 ## Dependencies:
-1. pdfminer
+1. pdfminer    - parse pdf file
-2. pymongo
+2. pymongo 	   - connect to mongoDB
-3. xlsxwriter
+3. xlsxwriter  - write to excel
-4. tkinter
+4. tkinter	   - file selector GUI